Sauna Dynamics – What Is A Sauna and How A Sauna Works

 SaunaVent01a02

 The rising hot air continues across the ceiling, pushed away from the rising plume from the heater, towards the far bench wall and then as this air cools it flows down the bench wall where it heats us.
-At the same time the vacuum pulls this downward flowing air back towards the top of the heater where it is reheated and continues around again – our convective loop!
+At the same time the vacuum pulls this downward flowing air back towards the area just above the heater where it is reheated and continues around again – our convective loop!

 SaunaVent01a03a

-The area where this convective loop is, where it is downward flowing and where steam fills it (the orange area above and green area below), is called The Löyly Pocket – it’s where löyly is.
+The area where this convective loop is, where it is downward flowing and where steam fills it (the orange area in the image above and green in the image below), is called The Löyly Pocket – it’s where löyly is.
 This is why Finns so often repeat ‘Feet Above The Stones’ and why that is called the First Law of Löyly, because being up in this convective loop is key to our experiencing löyly.
-If our feet are lower and below the convective loop then they’ll be out of the löyly pocket and colder.
+If our feet are lower and below the convective loop then they’ll be out of the löyly pocket and colder which isn’t so comfortable.

-This air began its journey at perhaps +160°c and cooled and evened out as it progressed along so it’s cooling to perhaps 95°c which is what we want.
+This air began its journey at perhaps 160°c or hotter and cooled and evened out as it progressed along so it’s cooling to perhaps 95°c which is what we want.

-This image below shows the journey of the steam from when it first begins to a bit later when we are experiencing it.
+This image below shows the journey of the steam from when it first begins to a bit later when it’s reached us and we are experiencing it.

 SteamSimulationImage: Corentin Maqueron